 The Mission has a particularly nice collection of flowers of all sorts.

-Click here to more images from the Mission San Juan Capistrano on Saturday, June 18, 2011.
+Click here to see a few more images from our trip to the Mission San Juan Capistrano on Saturday, July 7, 2012.

 Photography . . .
 Travel . . .

 - About me . . .
 When I'm not working I like to be out exploring and photographing.
 I do this blog just for fun, and to be able to share these images with friends.
 I hope you enjoy viewing these images as much as I enjoyed creating them.